anbox-cloud/discourse-docs/ref/application-manifest.md

   disabled: true
 ```

 If one of the following scenarios occurs, the watchdog will be triggered.
-The container will be terminated and ends up with `error` status.
+The instance will be terminated and ends up with `error` status.

 - The application crashes or an [ANR](https://developer.android.com/topic/performance/vitals/anr) is triggered.
 - The application is not in the foreground when an application which is not listed in `allowed-packages` was brought to the foreground and gained the focus.